robotnic/mapsforge-cordova-plugin-example/README.md

 Map file name
 -------------------
-You have to change the filename in "js/main.js"<br/>
+You have to change the filename in <a href="https://github.com/robotnic/mapsforge-cordova-plugin-example/blob/master/js/main.js">js/main.js</a><br/>
 Or use <a href="http://download.mapsforge.org/maps/europe/austria.map">austria.map</a>
 The file must be on your phone in the folder "Downloads" on your sdcard.